bjgjaefg23k/openkim-pipeline/docs/tutorial_ase.rst

 ASE example test - cohesive energy
 ==================================

-A very basic test using the Atomic Simulation Environment (ASE) and Python binding for the OpenKIM API.
+Here, we describe a very basic test using the Atomic Simulation Environment (ASE) and Python binding for the OpenKIM API.
 In this test, we gather the Fe body center cubic lattice constant from the OpenKIM database.
 Using this lattice constant, we set up a single atom unit cell and calculate it's energy, reporting it as the cohesive energy.
 For a general overview on test format, have a look at the documentation for :ref:`desctests`.

 For this example, we have adopted the descriptive KIM short name of ASECohesiveEnergyFromQuery_Fe_bcc and have been provided with the KIM code